 Remember: no matter what question your child asks, she really wants to be reassured that you will always be her parent and you will still take care of her.

 How can you best smooth the divorce transition for your children?
 For assistance with child custody and child support issues, and all other matters related to divorce, our attorneys are here to help.
-Please contact us to schedule your free initial consultation.
+Please contact us to schedule your initial consultation.